junxit/us-congress-bills-114/bill.md

     >       - **(v)** $110,001 to $150,000.
     >       - **(vi)** Over $150,000.
     >     - **(G)** A link to the net price calculator for such institution.
-    >     - **(H)** The percentage of undergraduate students who obtained a certificate or degree from the institution who borrowed Federal student loans and the average Federal student loan debt incurred by an undergraduate student who obtained a certificate or degree from the institution and borrowed Federal student loans in the course of obtaining such certificate or degree.
+    >     - **(H)** The percentage of undergraduate students who obtained a certificate or degree from the institution who borrowed Federal student loans under title IV, and the average Federal student loan debt incurred by an undergraduate student who obtained a certificate or degree from the institution and borrowed Federal student loans under title IV in the course of obtaining such certificate or degree.
     >     - **(I)** A link to national and regional data from the Bureau of Labor Statistics on starting salaries in all major occupations.
     >     - **(J)** A link to the webpage of the institution containing campus safety data with respect to such institution.
-    >   - **(2)** *Additional information* The Secretary shall publish on Internet webpages that are linked to through the College Dashboard website for the most recent academic year for which satisfactory data is available the following information with respect to each institution of higher education that participates in a program under title IV:
+    >   - **(2)** *Other information* The Secretary shall publish on Internet webpages that are linked to through the College Dashboard website for the most recent academic year for which satisfactory data is available the following information with respect to each institution of higher education that participates in a program under title IV:
     >     - **(A)** *Enrollment*
     >       - **(i)** The percentages of male and female undergraduate students enrolled at the institution.
     >       - **(ii)** The percentages of undergraduate students enrolled at the institution—